-There is certainly a lot to smile about when in Thailand.
+There is certainly a lot to smile about when you vacation in Thailand.
 Here, the Old World meets something entirely new.
 From temples to markets to food to waterways to beaches to nightlife, there is something to please everyone.
 As Thailand – a constitutional monarchy – is the only country in Southeast Asia to not have been colonized by Europeans, its cultural identity remains largely intact.
 And the Thai people, among the friendliest in the world, love to share their country with visitors.
 The only question is what not to see!

 Bangkok, or the City of Angels, was founded in 1782 by King Rama I – first king of the present Chakri dynasty.
 It has come a long way in 235 years.
 It is the political, economic, cultural, culinary, and spiritual capital of Thailand, and one of the world’s most visited cities.
 With so much to offer, how does one prioritize?
 Start with its temples, such as Wat Pho, Wat Phra Kaew, and Wat Arun.
 For more culture, visit the Grand Palace and the National Museum.

 Buddhist temples in Thailand are known as wats.
 There are more than 30,000 temples in Thailand – 400 functioning temples in Bangkok alone.
 Wat Pho in Bangkok is Thailand’s most sacred site, and home to the Temple of the Reclining Buddha.
 This golden Buddha is 151 feet long and the largest in Thailand.
 Wat Phra Kaew, also in Bangkok, is the Temple of the Emerald Buddha, Thailand’s most sacred Buddha sculpture carved out of green jade.
 Bangkok’s Wat Arun, or the Temple of Dawn, has the tallest prang (tower) in Thailand – 220 feet high – decorated with bits of porcelain and seashells.